Quantum Riemannian geometry of quantum projective spaces: Results on quantum projective spaces

 \section{Results on quantum projective spaces}

 In this section we recall various results related to quantum projective spaces.
 We begin with the presentation of their algebras and the differential calculi of Heckenberger-Kolb \cite{heko}.
-Then we summarize the main results obtained in \cite{paper-projective}, which include quantum metrics, their inverse metrics and quantum Levi-Civita connections.
-We refer to the cited paper for some unexplained definitions and notations used here.
+Next, we consider the quantum Riemannian geometry framework of \cite{quantum-book}, in particular the notions of quantum metric, inverse metric and quantum Levi-Civita connection.
+These were all derived in \cite{paper-projective} for general quantum projective spaces, generalizing previous results for the quantum $2$-sphere.
+The cited paper forms the technical backbone of the current one, to which we refer for some occasional unexplained definitions and notations used here.